-The TPS54260-Q1 adds a compensating ramp to the switch current signal.
-This slope compensation prevents sub-harmonic oscillations.
+The TPS54260 adds a compensating ramp to the switch current signal.
+This slope compensation prevents subharmonic oscillations.
 The available peak inductor current remains constant over the full duty cycle range.

-7.3.3 Pulse Skip Eco-Mode
+7.3.3 Pulse-Skip Eco-Mode

-The TPS54260-Q1 operates in a pulse skip Eco mode at light load currents to improve efficiency by reducing switching and gate drive losses.
-The TPS54260-Q1 is designed so that if the output voltage is within regulation and the peak switch current at the end of any switching cycle is below the pulse skipping current threshold, the device enters Eco mode.
-This current threshold is the current level corresponding to a nominal COMP voltage or 500 mV.
+The TPS54260 operates in a pulse-skip Eco-Mode at light-load currents to improve efficiency by reducing switching and gate drive losses.
+The TPS54260 is designed so that if the output voltage is within regulation and the peak switch current at the end of any switching cycle is below the pulse-skipping current threshold, the device enters Eco-Mode.
+This current threshold is the current level corresponding to a nominal COMP voltage or 500mV.

-When in Eco-mode, the COMP pin voltage is clamped at 500 mV and the high-side MOSFET is inhibited.
+When in Eco-Mode, the COMP pin voltage is clamped at 500 mV and the high-side MOSFET is inhibited.
 Further decreases in load current or in output voltage can not drive the COMP pin below this clamp voltage level.

-Because the device is not switching, the output voltage begins to decay.
+Since the device is not switching, the output voltage begins to decay.
 As the voltage control loop compensates for the falling output voltage, the COMP pin voltage begins to rise.
 At this time, the high-side MOSFET is enabled and a switching pulse initiates on the next switching cycle.
 The peak current is set by the COMP pin voltage.
-The output voltage re-charges the regulated value, then the peak switch current starts to decrease, and eventually falls below the Eco mode threshold at which time the device again enters Eco mode.
+The output voltage re-charges the regulated value, then the peak switch current starts to decrease, and eventually falls below the Eco-Mode threshold at which time the device again enters Eco-Mode.

-For Eco mode operation, the TPS54260-Q1 senses peak current, not average or load current, so the load current where the device enters Eco mode is dependent on the output inductor value.
-For example, the circuit in Figure 50 enters Eco mode at about 5 mA of output current.
+For Eco-Mode operation, the TPS54260 senses peak current, not average or load current, so the load current where the device enters Eco-Mode is dependent on the output inductor value.
+For example, the circuit in Figure 50 enters Eco-Mode at about 5 mA of output current.
 When the load current is low and the output voltage is within regulation, the device enters a sleep mode and draws only 138-μA input quiescent current.
 The internal PLL remains operating when in sleep mode.
-When operating at light load currents in the pulse skip mode, the switching transitions occur synchronously with the external clock signal.
+When operating at light-load currents in the pulse-skip mode, the switching transitions occur synchronously with the external clock signal.

-7.3.4 Low Dropout Operation And Bootstrap Voltage (Boot)
+7.3.4 Low-Dropout Operation and Bootstrap Voltage (BOOT)

-The TPS54260-Q1 has an integrated boot regulator, and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate drive voltage for the high-side MOSFET.
+The TPS54260 has an integrated boot regulator, and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate drive voltage for the high-side MOSFET.
 The BOOT capacitor is refreshed when the high-side MOSFET is off and the low-side diode conducts.
-The value of this ceramic capacitor should be 0.1 μ F. A ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10 V or higher is recommended because of the stable characteristics overtemperature and voltage.
+The value of this ceramic capacitor should be 0.1 $\mu$ F. A ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10 V or higher is recommended because of the stable characteristics overtemperature and voltage.

-To improve drop out, the TPS54260-Q1 is designed to operate at 100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1 V. When the voltage from BOOT to PH drops below 2.1 V, the high-side MOSFET is turned off using an UVLO circuit which allows the low-side diode to conduct and refresh the charge on the BOOT capacitor.
-Because the supply current sourced from the BOOT capacitor is low, the high-side MOSFET remains on for more switching cycles than are required to refresh the capacitor, thus the effective duty cycle of the switching regulator is high.
+To improve dropout, the TPS54260 is designed to operate at 100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1 V. When the voltage from BOOT to PH drops below 2.1 V, the high-side MOSFET is turned off using an UVLO circuit which allows the low-side diode to conduct and refresh the charge on the BOOT capacitor.
+Since the supply current sourced from the BOOT capacitor is low, the high-side MOSFET can remain on for more switching cycles than are required to refresh the capacitor, thus the effective duty cycle of the switching regulator is high.